Updated March 16, 2016

 In Figure 7 below, I go a step further and illustrate how connectivity to the application layer can be set up from multiple TCP load balancers.
 This allows you to have multiple incoming connections each serving up the same content, providing a redundant load balancing layer as well as a redundant application layer.

 DNS Load Balancing: Bringing It All Together

 The end result is that by using DNS load balancing, you can achieve a fairly rough balance of traffic between multiple TCP load balancers, which can manage applying load to your application servers at a more granular level:

 This is a great way to protect against failure and increase overall throughput, giving you the ability to scale for high availability and high performance.
-For more information on metrics related to configuration and throughput on HAProxy in the cloud, check out this white paper, Load Balancing in the Cloud: Tools, Tips and Techniques.

 Setting up DNS load balancing can be a bit of a hassle, but the Load Balancer with HAProxy ServerTemplate, along with scripts for application servers to attach to load balancers, simplifies the process.
 The RightScale ServerTemplate™ and scripts use a tag-based, managed solution that will keep your HAProxy config files synchronized and that will automate the deployment, registration, and detach process for all servers involved.
 To use the ServerTemplate for setting up DNS load balancing, sign up for a free RightScale trial.